solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 "Required signatures" mean the number of accounts needed to authorize a transaction.
 For example, this could be 3/4 for an account that requires 75% approval to make a transaction.
 :::

-5. To remove a co-signer, simply click the "cross" icon next to the public key of the co-signer.
+5. To remove a co-signer, simply select the "cross" icon next to the public key of the co-signer.
 Only the owner of the mult-sig account can remove/add co-signers.

 ### Create Multi-Sig Transaction